Predictability of subluminal and superluminal wave equations: Uniqueness properties of the initial value problem for quasilinear wave equations

 We now set $U := \bigcup_{\alpha \in A} U_\alpha$ and $u(x) := u_\alpha(x)$ for $x \in U_\alpha$.
 The latter is well-defined since each $u_\alpha : U_\alpha \to \R$ is a UGHD.
 The same argument as in the proof of Theorem \ref{ThmUMGHD} shows that $u : U \to \R$ is a \emph{globally hyperbolic} development.
 To show that it is a UGHD, let $u_2 : U_2 \to \R$ be a GHD and consider $x \in U \cap U_2$.
 There exists an $\alpha \in A$ with $x \in U_\alpha$, and since $u_\alpha : U_\alpha \to \R$ is a UGHD it follows that $u_2(x) = u_\alpha(x) = u(x)$.
 Finally, it is clear by construction that the domain of any other UGHD is contained in $U$. \end{proof}

+\begin{theorem} Consider a subluminal quasilinear wave equation of the form \eqref{QuasilinearEq}.
+Given initial data on a connected hypersurface $S$ that is acausal with respect to the Minkowski metric there exists a unique $m$-MGHD, i.e., a $m$-GHD $u_{\max}: U_{\max} \to \R$ with the property that for any other $m$-GHD $u: U \to \R$ of the same initial data we have $U \subseteq U_{\max}$ and $u_{\max}|_U = u$. \end{theorem}

+\begin{proof} One considers the set of all $m$-GHDs of the given initial data.
+The beginning of the proof of Theorem \ref{ThmMUGHD} shows that this set is non-empty.
+Using Corollary \ref{CorUniqueSub}, which provides a global uniqueness statement for $m$-GHDs, Remark \ref{RemMGHD} shows that one can now proceed as in the proof of Theorem \ref{ThmUMGHD} to construct the maximal element in the above set of all $m$-GHDs. \end{proof}

-We summarise that given a GHD for a superluminal equation, one knows that it is contained in the unique maximal GHD.
-For subluminal equations, there are in general GHDs which are not contained in the maximal UGHD.
+We summarise that given a GHD for a \emph{superluminal} equation, one knows that it is contained in the unique maximal GHD.
+For \emph{subluminal} equations, there are in general GHDs which are not contained in the maximal UGHD.
 However, given a $m$-GHD, it \emph{is} contained in the maximal UGHD.

-Furthermore, one can show that for subluminal equations there exists a unique maximal globally hyperbolic development, \emph{if one defines global hyperbolicity with respect to the Minkowski metric}, i.e., a unique $m$-MGHD\footnote{This follows directly from Remark \ref{RemMGHD}, since Corollary \ref{CorUniqueSub} provides a global uniqueness statement for $m$-GHDs.}.
-This object is then contained in the MUGHD, but in general the MUGHD is bigger.
+In particular the $m$-MGHD is contained in the MUGHD, but in general the latter is strictly bigger.

 Let us also remark that we expect that the analogue of Theorem \ref{ThmMUGHD} does not hold for more general quasilinear wave equations, i.e., ones which are neither subluminal nor superluminal.
 Indeed, even more strongly, we formulate the following \begin{conjecture} There are quasilinear wave equations of the form \eqref{QuasilinearEq} for which there exists initial data such that there does not exist \emph{any} UGHD. \end{conjecture} This conjecture is based on the following scenario which we think might happen: there exists a quasilinear wave equation of the form \eqref{QuasilinearEq} and initial data such that there exists an infinite family of GHDs the domains of which bend round back towards the initial data hypersurface $S$ and approach it arbitrarily closely, as shown in Figure \ref{FigCon}.
 This would imply that there is no neighbourhood of $S$ on which the solution is uniquely defined.
 In particular, this would establish the sharpness of the local uniqueness statement of Proposition \ref{PropLocUniqueness}.